 The barriers to be addressed include the following:

-Agencies need assistance comprehending and accessing existing and emerging programs, which are often fragmented by technology or geography.
-While there are many incentive and financing options available to local governments, these are rapidly changing and confusing to public agencies trying to sift through offerings and eligibility requirements.
+Local governments need assistance comprehending and accessing existing and emerging programs, which are often fragmented by technology or geography.
+While there are many incentive and financing options available to local governments, these are rapidly changing and confusing to local government staff trying to sift through offerings and eligibility requirements.
 As a result, local government staff often don’t know what programs are available or how to tell what program or set of programs would be the best fit for a particular project.

 Local government goals and objectives often require approaches that span siloed program offerings.